-Here, $\Delta A{k_1,1,1}$ denotes the free energy difference between the reference configurational state 1 and the configurational state k_1 at the 1st alchemical state, and $\Delta A{k_1k_2,k_1,1}$ is the correction term accounting for the free energy difference for the k_1 th configurational state at the 1st and k_2 th alchemical Hamiltonians.
+Here, $\Delta A{k_1,11}$ denotes the free energy difference between the reference configurational state 1 and the configurational state k_1 at the 1st alchemical state, and $\Delta A{k_1k_2,k_11}$ is the correction term accounting for the free energy difference for the k_1 th configurational state at the 1st and k_2 th alchemical Hamiltonians.
 The statistical error could be similarly obtained with the error propagation procedure, as done in Eq.
 (7).

 Our target is obtaining the free energy landscape at the alchemical state $k_2 = K_2$.
 The perturbation along the alchemical pathway is relatively small compared with the configurational case, and the free energy profile along the alchemical pathway is artificial and could be varied by defining different mixing functions for intermediate states.
 Therefore, we do not employ the stratification strategy but use only a single-step bidirectional pulling in the alchemical transformation.
-In this case, the nonequilibrium technique is especially useful, as equilibrium sampling in the intermediate states is avoided.53
+In this case, the nonequilibrium technique is especially useful, as equilibrium sampling in the intermediate states is avoided.54

 In the current work, our illustrative calculation involves changes in both the QM theory and the size of the QM region.
-Instead of the previous test system ACE-NME (NMA),^{15, 69} this time the test case is chosen as a bigger biologically relevant system shown in Fig. 1b.
+Instead of the previous test system ACE-NME (NMA),^{15,73} this time the test case is chosen as a bigger biologically relevant system shown in Fig. 1b.
 The conformational change in the solvated alanine tripeptide is described with the backbone C-C-N-C dihedral.
-Multi-scale QM/MM treatment is employed to describe the system.
-Due to efficiency consideration, our test Hamiltonians includes SQM Hamiltonians of Parametrized Model number 3 (PM3),102 Parametrized Model number 6 (PM6),103 and Recife Model 1 (RM1).104 The multi-scale treatment could include different numbers of residues in the QM region.
+Multi-scale OM/MM treatment is employed to describe the system.
+Due to efficiency consideration, our test Hamiltonians includes SQM Hamiltonians of Parametrized Model number 3 (PM3)107 and Parametrized Model number 6 (PM6).108 The multi-scale treatment could include different numbers of residues in the QM region.
 The small QM region includes the central two residues involved in the definition of the flipping backbone dihedral, and the large QM region includes the central two residues and the 1st residue of the chain (i.e., the ACE cap at the N-terminal of the peptide).
 In the case of expanding the QM region, $k_2 = 1$ defines the PM3 or PM6 Hamiltonian with a smaller QM region, and $k_2 = 2$ represents the PM6 Hamiltonian with a larger QM region.
 Namely, the free energy profile along the conformational change is constructed under the PM3 or PM6 Hamiltonian with only the central two residues included in the QM region, and correction terms are calculated between the $(k_1, 1)$ and $(k_1, 2)$ states to obtain the free energy profile under the PM6 Hamiltonian with the three residues included in the QM region.
 We also considered another case that the QM region is shrunk, which could also be used to check whether the QM results are invariant of the size of the QM region.
 In this case, $k_2 = 1$ defines the PM3 or PM6 Hamiltonian with a larger QM region, and $k_2 = 2$ represents the PM6 Hamiltonian with a smaller QM region.
+We also considered gas-phase situations with PM3, PM6 and another SQM Hamiltonian named Recife Model 1 (RM1)109 and 3 definitions of the QM region.
+Further, two SOM-targeted force fields are tested to check whether they could improve the convergence behavior of the perturbation.